martinwittmann/project-cmd/readme.md

   # Required for some global scripts and quite handy in docker compose files.
   PROJECT_PATH_IN_CONTAINER=/app
   ```

-- Create a docker-compose.dev.yml if you want to use docker
+Create a docker-compose.dev.yml if you want to use docker:
   ```
   services:
     app: